matteoc99/laravel-preference/README.md

 - $user the logged in user
 - PolicyAction enum: the action the user wants to perform index/get/update/delete

+> this is just the bare minimum regarding Authorization.
+> For more fine-grained authorization checks refer to [Policies](#policies)

 #### Example implementation:

 ```php